 - Extended warranty protection on select purchases

-Travel protection benefits include secondary coverage for rental car collision and damage waiver.
+Travel protection benefits include secondary coverage for rental car collisions and damage waiver.
 This coverage limits your out-of-pocket expenses if your rental car is involved in an accident or vandalized.

 For additional card security, Capital One can give you a virtual credit card number you can use for online purchases.
 This makes it less likely for your account information to be stolen as these virtual numbers only work once.
 If your fraudulent purchases are made, the $0 liability on unauthorized charges means you don’t pay for purchases you didn’t authorize.

-Who Should Apply for the Capital One Platinum Credit Card?
+Who Should Try for the Capital One Platinum Credit Card?